EPICAC (short story)

 "EPICAC" is a short story in the book Welcome to the Monkey House by Kurt Vonnegut.
 It was the first story to feature the fictional EPICAC computer later used in Vonnegut's novel Player Piano in 1952.
 It was published on November 25, 1950, for Collier's and reprinted in the February 1983 PC Magazine.

-The story was published just four years and nine months after the world's first electronic general-purpose computer, ENIAC, went on-line.
+The story was published a few years after the world's first electronic general-purpose computer, ENIAC, went on-line.
 ENIAC was the inspiration for his story.
 The title is a near-homonym of "ipecac".